Can I Swim After Shocking Pool? Safe Swimming Timeline

 Circulation and Filtration

 Proper water movement helps distribute and filter shock chemicals.
-Run your pump continuously for at least 8 hours after shocking.
+Run your pump continuously for at least 8 hours after shocking to circulate and break down the chlorine (the shorter 2-hour run mentioned in the steps above is just the final circulation check once levels are already safe).
 Poor circulation can create pockets of high chlorine concentration that remain unsafe longer.

 Cyanuric Acid (Stabilizer) Levels